What is TOAD (Telephone-Oriented Attack Delivery)?

 - Establish clear policies and procedures: Establish clear policies and procedures for handling sensitive information over the phone.
 Make sure your employees understand these policies and procedures, and enforce them consistently.

-How to Prevent Voice Phishing Attacks with Keepnet?
+How to Prevent Telephone-Oriented Attack Delivery Threatswith Keepnet?

-At Keepnet Labs, we recognize the significance of safeguarding your business from the threat of telephone scams (TOAD, Vishing Scams).
-To help you achieve this, we provide you with a Vishing Simulator product that enables you to assess and train your employees by conducting simulated phone calls.
+At Keepnet, we recognize the significance of safeguarding your business from the threat of telephone scams like TOAD and Vishing Scams.
+To help you achieve this, we provide you with a Vishing Simulator and Callback Phishing Simulator products that enables you to assess and train your employees by conducting simulated phone calls.
 By monitoring your employees' reactions to these mock attacks, we help you equip your staff with crucial insights for your organization's readiness against threats, pinpointing areas that require enhancement.

 Furthermore, we focus on educating employees and raising awareness about voice phishing attacks.
 After simulating realistic attack scenarios and evaluating employee responses, we customize your training and awareness programs to bolster your business's defenses against such threats.